Best offer is available publicly

 - $299 for travel to Mexico, Central America, and the Caribbean, or

 Since it’s a companion voucher, you have to be booking an itinerary for at least two people – the first passenger would pay full price, while the second passenger would enjoy the companion voucher’s promotional price.

-Taking into account the 250 WSD signup bonus and the potential savings of the companion voucher, the $119 annual fee is definitely a small price to pay.
-However, if you don’t want to pay it, there are a couple of tricks that you can employ to suppress the annual fees on RBC’s credit cards.
+Taking into account the 250 WSD signup bonus and the potential savings of the companion voucher, the $119 annual fee is a relatively small price to pay.

 Rewards & Benefits